-Because the bufbomb sends messages to your instructor, you may only work on the UMBC GL systems, as with project 4.
+Because the bufbomb sends out email messages, you may only work on the cs313.gl.umbc.edu as with project 4.

 In the following instructions, we will assume that you have copied the three programs to a protected local directory, and that you are executing them in that local directory.